curl/curl/docs/libcurl/libcurl-security.md

 # .netrc

-&.netrc is a pretty handy file/feature that allows you to login quickly and automatically to frequently visited sites.
+.netrc is a pretty handy file/feature that allows you to login quickly and automatically to frequently visited sites.
 The file contains passwords in clear text and is a real security risk.
 In some cases, your .netrc is also stored in a home directory that is NFS mounted or used on another network